Community Partners – Youth

 1559 Johnson Road, NW Atlanta, GA 30318

-Covenant House Georgia is the only crisis facility for youth and young adults between the ages of 17 and 21.
+Covenant House Georgia is the only crisis facility for youth and young adults between the ages of 18 and 21.
 Covenant House assists homeless youth in need of immediate housing and crisis intervention.
 The shelter provides housing, food, clothing and other necessities for up to 30 days.
-After 30 days, some youth transition to the Rights of Passage program that provides apartment style housing for up to 24 months along with opportunities for building self-sufficiency and leadership skills.
-Volunteers can assist with tutoring, mentoring or answering help lines.
+After 30 days, some youth transition to the Rights of Passage program that provides apartment style housing for up to 24 months along with opportunities for building self-sufficiency and leadership skills. volunteer opportunities include things like life skills classes, vocational workshops, sorting through donated items, and administrative support.
 Community outreach volunteers canvas the community in an outreach van to provide homeless youth with meals and hygiene items on Tuesdays, Wednesdays and Thursdays from 3-6pm and 6pm-9pm.
 Volunteers may also be needed for special events.

 811 Commonwealth Ave.,S.E.
 Atlanta GA 30312